Financial Aid Award Letters

 Video: For information on how to compare letters from different schools, view the video, “4 Tips on How to Read Award Letters.”

-The amount of your federal financial aid award takes into consideration:
+Your federal financial aid award takes into consideration:1

 - Family income